Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5preclass.md

 **Q.3.
 What factors do you think led to exponential cost reduction in DNA sequencing?**

+Humans as individual biological organisms have historically been defined, literally, by a natural reproductive process in which the genetic material of our parents leads to us as individuals, and so on.
+Increasingly it is becoming apparent that we can assert our intention into the human reproductive process.
+E.g., about 4% of humans born in the US today arise and arrive via in-vitro fertilization.
+At the on-campus children's hospital it is now standard practice for the DNA of the fetus to be partially sequenced at 10 weeks post-fertilization in order to screen for various genetic conditions, and this information is used to inform health decisions.
+Others are now beginning to apply advanced genetic engineering tools to edit genes within viable human embryos - see here for example link.

+Next consider the following example:

+This link provides the full genome of the 1918 flu that infected up to one third of the world population a century ago: [Flu genome sequenced](https://www.the-scientist.com/?articles.view/articleNo/23462/title/Flu-genome-sequenced/).

 Image Sources:
 1. Carlson Curves [link](https://synbiobeta.com/time-new-dna-synthesis-sequencing-cost-curves-rob-carlson/)